alfredphiri/simple-tab/README.md

-# 🚀 simple Tabs Built by @alfredjbphiri 💻❤️
+# 🚀 simple Tabs Built by alfredjbphiri 💻❤️

 ## UI is Trash I know 😒👌